jeffrey447/Rebias/README.md

 > News presented through hidden sources and grouped by specific topic.
 Uses a weighing system to calculate the specific left or right leaning for the user based on user feedback on news articles.

-> Made during SacHacks 2018 by four individuals (Stanley Lee, Jeffrey Ha, Deric Kwok, Jason Tran).
+> Made during SacHacks 2018.
+>> Members: Jeffrey Ha, Stanley Lee, Deric Kwok, Jason Tran

 ----
 ## usage